nonethewiser 2 years ago

 (gpt4 api has no base costs like chatGPT plus)

-phantom32 a year ago
+phantom32 2 years ago

 I wonder if FauxPilot's models (Salesforce Codegen family) can be quantized and run on the CPU.
 I was able to run the 350M model on my machine but it wasn't able to compete with Copilot in any way.
 Salesforce claims their model is competitive with OpenAI Codex their github description[1].
 Maybe their largest 16B model is, but I haven't been able to try it.